 So, without any further ado, let's get started and explore these palaces converted into hotels in India.

-1. Taj Lake Palace, Udaipur, India
+1. Taj Lake Palace, Udaipur

 This is basically a white-walled palace that floats in the middle of Lake Pichola.
 In the 18th century, it was the home of Maharaja Jagat Singh II.
-By 1960s, the Taj Lake Palace was the very first hotel which was converted into a first of its kind luxury hotel.
+By the 1960s, the Taj Lake Palace was the very first hotel that was converted into a first of its kind luxury hotel.
 And today, it is an opulent four-acre retreat with about 65 rooms, 18 suites along with a romantic rooftop restaurant - now that’s something to look forward to for the modern couples.
 And hey, did you know that this very hotel was also featured in James Bond’s Octopussy, 1983?

-2. Rambagh Palace, Jaipur, India
+2. Rambagh Palace, Jaipur

 India has a great number of palace hotels available, especially in the land which exudes the bravery of the royal Rajputana: Rajasthan.
 Needless to say that the Rambagh Palace is one of the finest examples of luxury stays in India.
 It was built in 1835 and was considered to be a private residence, a royal guesthouse along with a royal lodge before it was transformed into a 78 room hotel in 1957.

-3. Umaid Bhawan Palace
+3. Umaid Bhawan Palace, Jodhpur